Birthdate: 24 January 1987

 The first full season in English football for Luis Suarez could hardly be described as trouble-free.
 Although his goals-per-game ratio was good (17 goals from 39 appearances) and his technical brilliance was there for all to see, he missed eight matches in the middle of the season after being found guilty of racially abusing Manchester United defender Patrice Evra during the Anfield League meeting in the middle of October.
 On being again available for selection and picked for the return fixture at Old Trafford, he was seen to avoid shaking Evra's hand and that inevitably led to more headlines and constant abuse from opposing supporters, not that it really affected the level of his performance.
 On some days he was practically unplayable but on others he seemed to spend a lot of time moaning and falling over.
 But the Good outweighed the Bad because of his close control and quick-footed brilliance, the sort of brilliance that enabled to score a number of stunning goals, especially the first of his League cup brace at Stoke in October and the third of his amazing hat-trick at Norwich in April.
 When Suarez returned to Melwood following Uruguay's elimination from the 2012 Olympic Games football tournament, he quickly signed a new long-term contract.
 Manager Brendan Rogers declared: "'I'm delighted that he has signed.
 I think he's one of the top strikers in world football."
 A hugely-productive club season for the Uruguayan (30 goals from 44 appearances in all competitions) was marred by the biting incident against Chelsea at Anfield in April.
 He was subsequently banned for ten matches, the last four fixtures of 2012/13 and the first six fixtures of 2013/14.
 Suarez became the first Liverpool player to score thirty goals in a season since Fernando Torres in 2007/08; and he moved on to fifty for the club when he netted in the home fixture against Tottenham Hotspur in March.

 The Uruguayan magician wasted little time after he had served his ten-match ban.
 After missing the opening 5 Premier League matches he played in the remaining 33 and scored an astonishing 31 goals, a total that included hat-tricks against West Bromwich Albion and Cardiff City and four against Norwich at Anfield.
 He would also score in the return fixture at Carrow Road in April to take his total against the East Anglian club to 12 in only 6 matches.
 His rehabilitation into the English game after two high-profile negative incidents was completed when he was named as the Football Writers' Player of the Year shortly after receiving a similar award from the Professional Footballers' Association.
 He ended the season with 82 Liverpool goals from 133 matches, scored 30 club goals for the second successive season.
 Suarez was involved in another high-profile biting incident during the 2014 World Cup finals in Brazil, as a result of which he was quickly banned by FIFA from playing football for four months.
 The ban also included nine international matches.
 The incident with Giorgio Chiellini occurred in Uruguay's final group match against Italy in Natal five days after two fine goals had ended England's interest in the competition in São Paulo.
 Two days before the World Cup Final in Rio Liverpool agreed a transfer fee with Spanish giants Barcelona, believed to be £75million.
-The inevitable had finally happened, but Liverpool will recover from losing such an influential player.
+He ended a memorable season at the Nou Camp by scoring in the 3-1 win over Juventus in the champions League final.